 A movie tour: Oscar Schindler's factory

-Schindler was a German businessman who managed to save the lives of more than 1,000 Jews using his kitchen equipment factory.
+Schindler was a German businessman who managed to save the lives of more than 1,000 Jews by using his kitchen equipment factory.

 Today, the factory is the site of the permanent exhibition "Krakow under Nazi occupation".
 Here you can see the history of the city during World War II, as well as some objects used in the filming of the movie.